alexellis/pi_zero_stock/README.md

 * Live site deployed at: [stockalert.alexellis.io](http://stockalert.alexellis.io/)
 * [Blog entry on how it was made](http://blog.alexellis.io/rapid-prototype-docker-compose/)

+## Contributing:

+Help is welcome, but my time is limited so if you have a suggestion, enhancement or bug fix then please raise an issue to begin a conversation.

+Once an issue is open we can can talk about the proposed change in the open.
+Once we've figured out what needs to be done then you can go ahead and raise a PR and it's very likely to get merged.

 #### Installation (easy way)

 Using latest version of Docker and docker-compose: